 Now, let’s get back to talking about the hike to Guadalupe Peak.
 At an absolute minimum, you need to be able to hike 9 flat miles while carrying a daypack.
 My fall 2023 plans involved a lot of hiking across Colorado, Appalachia, and here in Texas.
 Leading up to all of these trips, I focused on taking longer walks around my neighborhood.
 Most lasted 4 to 5 miles, but I tried to throw in some longer hikes as well.
 My longest hike was just under ten miles.

 If you live in an area where you can add in hills, add some of those in.
 If you live somewhere flat, focus on distance but add in whatever hills you can find.
-You’ll be doing a lot of climbing up Guadalupe Peak so you want to be as ready as you can.
+You’ll be doing a lot of climbing as you hike Guadalupe Peak so you want to be as ready as you can.
 The elevation is the trickiest piece to train for, and unless you live somewhere that has access to hiking at that altitude, there’s not much you can do.
 Focus on distance and hills because that is what you’ll need the most.
 The elevation didn’t become an issue for me until mile 4.

 Looking up at the Guadalupe Peak marker